raushan-in/pms_integration/README.md

 ### Why Config-Driven?

 * No code changes when PMS schemas evolve — **just update JSON**
-* ➕ Easy onboarding of new PMS versions
+* ➕ Easy onboarding of new PMS system

 ---